 Experienced Biostatisticians may take on responsibility for all statistical activities for a particular drug or indication, supervising the work of other Biostatisticians on the project, and providing statistical input to the clinical development plan and regulatory strategy.

 What is a typical day like for a Biostatistician?

-After the database is unblinded, the biostatistician will be very busy finalising the analysis.
+After the database is unblinded, the Biostatistician will be very busy finalising the analysis.
 Once he or she is happy that everything is correct, the results will be presented to the clinical team.
-The biostatistician needs to present the interpretation of the key findings in a way which is suitable for a non-statistical audience.
+The Biostatistician needs to present the interpretation of the key findings in a way that is suitable for a non-statistical audience.

 How did you get into Biostatistics?